Dm-China/koa-better-validator/README.md

 }))

 app.use(async (ctx, next) => {
-  // The method check will automatically identify from body、params、query、header
+  // The method verify will automatically identify from body、params、query、header
   // ctx.query, ctx.params, ctx.request.body(if you have used a library like koa-bodyparser), headers
   ctx.verify('name', 'the name length should be between 6 and 10 ').isLength({min: 6, max: 10})
   const { name } = await ctx.valid()